 Since I am the one who does all of the planning, preparing and shopping for our meetings, whether or not an activity succeeds or fails rides solely on my shoulders.
 Failure is not an option, so I am prepared!

-This is how I get ready for my meetings:
+This is how I get ready for my meetings.

 I have an outline for the year already planned.
 Based on what my girls wanted to do, I create meetings that I feel will keep them actively engaged and learning something new.
 For example, one day I took my twins ice skating.
-Since I do not skate, I watch from the bleachers.
+Since I do not skate, I watched from the bleachers.
 Honestly, there are only so many times you can watch your kids circle a rink.

 I brought the Junior Badge Book and a spiral notebook and pen.
 I looked over the activities pages for the badges my girls wanted to earn and started planning how I could put my own spin on it.
 These books are just a guide…some of the activities are silly, not possible to do, or would not interest my girls.
 Teaching for 26 years gives me a leg up on what works and does not.